 Every business company incorporated in Jersey Islands is required to maintain accounting records that sufficiently reflect the company's financial position with reasonable accuracy at any given time.
-In addition, there is an obligation on the companies to store the accounting records and source documents for at least 10 years post the relevant transaction.
-Such documents should be stored in a place where the directors shall deem fit.
-The documents must be produced at any time for examination conducted by the officers of the company and its secretary.
+In addition, there is an obligation on the companies to store the accounting records and source necessary papers for at least 10 years post the relevant transaction.
+Such necessary papers should be stored in a place where the directors shall deem fit.
+The necessary papers must be produced at any time for examination conducted by the officers of the company and its secretary.
 Further, if the accounting records of a public company in Jersey Island are kept outside the country, then reports on the company's activity must be stored in Jersey Islands, and the company should be open for an examination at any time by the officers of the company or its secretaries.

 Tax Compliance in Jersey Islands